Angie55/milestoneFour-chocify/README.md

 - Total- of order displays under summery and just above payment where it can easily be viewed before payment is made.

-- Address and payment details- user can fill in their details and pay for their order which is done securely with Stripe.
+- Address and payment details- user can fill in their details and pay for their order, which is done securely with Stripe.

 - Stripe- used for secure payment of products.

 #### Login and Register